How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 With the right cleaning practices in place, saunas can be both relaxing and hygienic.
 When properly cleaned and ventilated, harmful bacteria and odor are kept to a minimum, creating a safer and more enjoyable experience for users.

-Though the high temperatures of the sauna will kill most, many bacteria can survive.
+Though the high temperatures of the sauna will kill most bacteria, many can survive.
 Routine sauna cleaning and proper sauna care can help keep bacteria at bay.

 If you want to disinfect your sauna, use equal parts vinegar and water or a commercial disinfectant.
 To fully disinfect, spray the solution on all surfaces, scrub, and rinse thoroughly.